MoleculeResolver/molecule-resolver/README.md

 ## Usage

-It is supposed to be called as context manager:
+Other examples available in `apply.py`, it is supposed to be called as context manager:

 ```python
 with MoleculeResolver(available_service_API_keys={'chemeo': 'YOUR_API_KEY'}) as cf: